 The company (or actuary) must describe the Hypothetical Portfolio and the assumptions used to calculate its value at any time.
 The product filing must quantify the maximum difference between the value of the Hypothetical Portfolio and the Index Option Value at the beginning of the Index Term.
 The actuary must justify and explain the source of any material differences.

 Company must provide an actuary’s certification that provisions of this guideline are being met. <What, if any, details need to be provided in the cert or its support?>

 Effective Date

+Questions to commenters